Saniya Sethi

 Hand Sketch Wireframe

-I drew some sketches to lay out my ideas for the app's features before spending some time on the digital version of the wireframe.
+Now that I had gathered sufficient evidence, it was time to draw some sketches.
+This gave me an opportunity to lay out my ideas for the app's features before working on the digital version of the wireframe.

 Digital Wireframe